Zach Thomas: Early life

 Thomas was born in Pampa, Texas.
-He attended White Deer Schools in White Deer, Texas, until he was a sophomore, then transferred to Pampa High School in his junior year.
+He attended White Deer Schools in White Deer, Texas, until he was a sophomore and transferred to Pampa High School in his junior year.
 He was a standout high school football player and was named a first-team all-state selection as a senior.
-Thomas and his older brother, Bart, were high school teammates at White Deer High School in White Deer.
-In 1988, Thomas' freshman year, the White Deer team went 16–0 and won the Class 1A state championship.
+He and his older brother, Bart, were high school teammates at White Deer High School in White Deer.
+In 1988, Zach Thomas' freshman year, the White Deer team went 16–0 winning the Class 1A state championship.

 College career

-Thomas attended Texas Tech University, where he was a three-year starter at linebacker for the Texas Tech Red Raider football team.
+Thomas attended Texas Tech University in Lubbock, where he was a three-year starter at linebacker for the Texas Tech Red Raider football team.
 As a junior in 1994, he was a second-team All-American.
 As a senior in 1995, he was a unanimous first-team All-American, the Big 12 Conference Defensive Player of the Year, and a finalist for the Butkus Award.
-Thomas is one of five Red Raiders to be named a unanimous All-American along with Mark Bounds, Byron Hanspard, Michael Crabtree, and Jace Amaro.
+Thomas is one of six Red Raiders to be named a unanimous All-American along with Mark Bounds, Byron Hanspard, Michael Crabtree, Jace Amaro, and Jacob Rodriguez.
 He recorded 390 tackles, including a career-high 131 tackles and a school-record 20 tackles against Georgia in his senior season.
 Thomas and his brother Bart were the only pair of brothers to be named first-team All-Southwest Conference selections in the same year.

-Thomas' most memorable college game for Texas Tech occurred on October 7, 1995, against rival Texas A&M University.
+Zach Thomas' most memorable college game for Texas Tech occurred on October 7, 1995, against rival Texas A&M University.
 Texas A&M entered the game riding a five-game winning streak against Texas Tech dating back to 1990.
 In a defensive 7–7 tie ballgame heading late into the fourth quarter, Thomas intercepted a pass and returned it 25 yards for a touchdown with 34 seconds remaining, helping Texas Tech snap their five-game losing streak to Texas A&M, winning by a final score of 14–7.
 Thomas finished the game with 12 combined tackles, one fumble recovery, and the game-clinching interception return for a touchdown.

 Thomas was inducted into the College Football Hall of Fame in 2015.